There is useful information on assessment and management of tinnitus on the Clinical Knowledge Summaries website (last revised October 2017).

-There is a also useful patient information leaflet
+There is also a useful patient information leaflet

 Audiology Referral - If there is hearing loss or self help treatments are not effective or symptoms are severe then a referral for audiological testing and/or tinnitus retraining therapy may be considered.
 Referrals can be made to the audiology department at St Michaels Hospital via eReferral